-Prior to the consummation of this offering, we will adopt a Code of Business Conduct and Ethics (the "Code of Ethics") applicable to all employees, executive officers and directors that addresses legal and ethical issues that may be encountered in carrying out their duties and responsibilities, including the requirement to report any conduct they believe to be a violation of the Code of Ethics.
-The Code of Ethics will be available on the Corporate Governance page of our website, www.groceryoutlet.com.
+We have adopted a Code of Business Conduct and Ethics (the "Code of Ethics") applicable to all employees, executive officers and directors that addresses legal and ethical issues that may be encountered in carrying out their duties and responsibilities, including the requirement to report any conduct they believe to be a violation of the Code of Ethics.
+The Code of Ethics is available on the Corporate Governance page of our website, www.groceryoutlet.com.
 The information available on or through our website is not part of this prospectus.
 If we ever were to amend or waive any provision of our Code of Ethics that applies to our principal executive officer, principal financial officer, principal accounting officer or any person performing similar functions, we intend to satisfy our disclosure obligations with respect to any such waiver or amendment by posting such information on our internet website set forth above rather than by filing a Form 8-K.